laravel/docs/homestead.md

 <a name="configuring-minio"></a>
 ### Configuring Minio

-Minio allows you to use object storage with an Amazon S3 compatible API through port 9600 To get started you will need to make a couple of changes to your `disk` in `config/filsystems.php`.
+Minio allows you to use object storage with an Amazon S3 compatible API through port 9600.

+To enable this, update your `Homestead.yaml`

+    minio: true

+Next you will need to make a couple of changes to your `disk` in `config/filsystems.php`.
 Change `url` to `endpoint` and set `use_path_style_endpoint` to `true`.

     's3' => [
         'driver'                  => 's3',